 Another cause of central vertigo is stroke.
 “Fortunately, vertigo caused by stroke is pretty rare and usually only expected in older patients,” says Dr. Pescatore.
-“Central causes of vertigo tend to be less benign and include stroke in the back of the brain.
+“Central vertigo causes tend to be less benign and include stroke in the back of the brain.
 This is called a posterior circulation stroke,” explains Dr. Dalvi.
 According to Harvard Health, you can reduce your risk of stroke by not smoking cigarettes, losing weight if you need to, exercising more, and drinking alcohol less.

 “Some patients with migraine may have a complicated migraine that presents with vertigo as well,” says Dr. Dalvi.
 This type of migraine is called MAV (migraine-associated vertigo).
 According to VEDA, MAV turns up in approximately 40 percent of migraine patients at least once.
 In addition to the often-debilitating symptoms of migraine headaches, vestibular migraines include vertigo, dizziness, and loss of balance as symptoms.
 There may be a new way to treat migraines in women, according to a new study.

-“Unfortunately, most of the causes of vertigo are out of our control,” explains Dr. Bennetsen.
+“Unfortunately, most vertigo causes are out of our control,” explains Dr. Bennetsen.
 “However, vertigo may be induced or modified by stress, changes in barometric pressure, dehydration, and even sleep deprivation.”
 Alleviating stress through meditation or yoga may help you to avoid vertigo in some cases.
 Making sure you stay hydrated and rested may also help.
 “From a dietary standpoint, it is important to avoid alcohol, foods high in salt, and excessive caffeine, as any of these can make your symptoms worse.
 In the case of Ménière’s disease, caffeine may lead to more intense tinnitus—ringing in the ear,” he adds.

 When vertigo strikes, try to find a place you can be still and rest.
 “For severe vertigo, bed rest may be required until the acute episode subsides,” says Dr. Dalvi.
 He also cautions that trying to walk during a severe episode of vertigo can easily lead to a bad fall.
 “Limit your changes in position, as much as possible.
 Decreasing excessive neurologic stimuli, such as excessive light and sound, are of benefit as well,” adds Dr. Bennetsen.
 “Certain medications can help alleviate the symptoms of vertigo.
 Meclizine (Antivert), an antihistamine, is commonly used,” he adds.
-Check out these ten home remedies for dizziness.
+Check out these 10 home remedies for dizziness.